AsmitAditya/AI-Image-Generator/README.md

 # AI-Image-Generator
-A web-based AI Image Generator that creates images from text prompts using HTML, CSS, JavaScript, and AI APIs.
+An AI Image Generator that creates unique images from text prompts using artificial intelligence.